Jayson Uribe: International career

 Uribe's first international championship was in 2013 in the British Superbike Championship in the Monster Energy Motostar class.
-Jayson and his mother lived in Nottingham, UK for the season while his father stayed in Napa Valley to continue the family electrical business.
-Jayson raced under the Rock and Sons Racing banner with Ian Emberton as his chief mechanic.
-Jayson placed 11th overall in the Championship that year with his strongest race finish being 7th at Silverstone in 2013.
-Jayson was the only rider to finish every race in points contention; and he still holds the BSB record today with 19 consecutive finishes in points contention.
+He and his mother lived in Nottingham, UK for the season while his father stayed in Napa Valley to continue the family electrical business.
+Uribe raced under the Rock and Sons Racing banner with Ian Emberton as his chief mechanic.
+He placed 11th overall in the Championship that year with his strongest race finish being 7th at Silverstone in 2013.
+Uribe was the only rider to finish every race in points contention; and he still holds the BSB record today with 19 consecutive finishes in points contention.

-Jayson continued on in England for another year before a team from France, headed by the famous French endurance champion, Sebastien Gimbert, asked him to join his "Race Experience Junior" team and ride alongside two other French racers in the Pirelli 600 Cup in the French Superbike Championship.
-During the 2015 season, Jayson achieved 5 podium finishes and 1 win.
-With his win at Ledenon, Jayson became the first American rider to ever win a race in FSBK history.
+Uribe continued on in England for another year before a team from France, headed by the famous French endurance champion, Sebastien Gimbert, asked him to join his "Race Experience Junior" team and ride alongside two other French racers in the Pirelli 600 Cup in the French Superbike Championship.
+During the 2015 season, Uribe achieved 5 podium finishes and 1 win.
+With his win at Ledenon, he became the first American rider to ever win a race in FSBK history.